Danger remains high as 123 fires burn across B.C. | CBC News

-Highest level of activity is in the Okanagan, Prince George and southeastern regions
+Highest level of fire activity is in the Okanagan, Prince George and southeastern regions

-The fire danger rating remains "high" for most of the southern half of B.C., as 123 known fires continue to burn across the province.
+Though the fire danger rating remains "high" for most of the southern half of B.C., as 123 known fires continue to burn across the province, many evacuation orders are being downgraded to alerts.

 Forty-one of those fires are in the Okanagan region, a wine growing region that includes the cities of Kelowna, Penticton and Vernon.